WinTeam Modernization

 As a part of the design team, I’m currently leading the end-to-end design of the navigation, authentication & authorization (roles & permissions), and schedule board.
 This includes all product research, stakeholder communication, design, and prototyping.
 I also set up weekly meetings with developers, designers, SME’s (subject matter experts) and product owners to iterate rapidly while considering diverse perspectives in my work.
 The more feedback I can get from the people who know our users the best, the better the product suits their needs.

 Additionally, interviews with internal stakeholders from product and marketing teams revealed feature requests from clients, and absolute “must-keeps” that needed to be accommodated in the new design.
+From here, opportunity solution trees* were created to focus our teams efforts on a unified goal.
+This allows us to all work on the same task that achieves the overall goal.

 This is the existing WinTeam desktop software.
 I know what you’re thinking, is this from 1995?
 And were gradients really in style then?
 The answer is yes, and yes.